All Episodes

 The gag on Rush was necessary, they wrote, to protect our troops from these reckless and dangerous messages, unquote.

-Senator Harkin jumped on the Hush Rush campaign that time too, just as he is now, demanding balance in the media.
+Senator Harkin jumped on the Hush Rush campaign that time, too, just as he is now, demanding balance in the media.

-Those guys are all over NPR proclaiming defeat, demoralizing the troops, and NPR is heard 24-7 on Armed Forces Race.
+Those guys are all over NPR proclaiming defeat, demoralizing the troops, and NPR is heard 24-7 on armed forces race.

-Everybody said when we started the libs, you you gotta get balance on that show of yours.
+Why we said in the beginning of this program, everybody said when we started the libs, you got to get balance on that show of yours.

 You have to get people on the other side of fair show.